gemcityswing/gemcityswing.com/content/post/2020-january-monthly-dances.md

 title: "January 2020 Dances"
 ---

+We are excited to start 2020 on the right foot, or the left foot for some of you.
+Join us on January 7th as we start **Beginner Month** at Gem City Swing.
 Our January dances will be held on the 7th, 14th, 21st, and 28th at the American Czechoslovakian Club ([922 Valley St, Dayton, OH 45404](https://goo.gl/maps/FTHUeuSBqKnNEJgQ6)).
 The beginner lesson starts at 7:30 PM, the series lesson starts at 7:00 PM, and the social dance starts at 8:00 PM.
 Entry to the social dance is $5 and includes a free beginner lesson.
 The series lesson is $10 and includes the social dance.

 <!--more-->